GEEKY GADGET NEWS & REVIEWS

 Whether you’re sporting an older computer without a single USB 3.0 port or you’d like to expand and improve the roster of USB 3.0 ports on your newer computer, we’re here to help.
 Read on as we outline how to pack in all the USB goodness you crave with back, front, and case ports.

 Outputting your computer to your HDTV via HDMI works well.
 Unfortunately, your computer’s location depends upon the length of your cable.
 With Google Chromecast, however, you can literally mirror any browser tab or even your desktop, from anywhere, in just a few clicks.

 Recently an email has been making the rounds, scaring people like my mom by claiming that the flashlight app on their smartphone is stealing their information and sending it to China.
-This, of course, isn’t exactly true, and for the iPhone, is patently false.
+This, of course, isn’t exactly true, and for the iPhone’s built-in flashlight, is patently false.

 If your SD card is slow to mount when you plug it into your computer, throwing up errors, or otherwise misbehaving, you can often whip it back into shape with a little careful management.
 Let’s take a look at how we can help a fellow reader squeeze a little life out of their SD card.

 It’s a tale nearly as old as computers themselves.
 You pull your trusty old video game console or vintage 1980s computer and it’s yellow, greenish, or some combination there of instead of the gray or beige it once was.
 What gives?
 Why does your old tech turn yellow?
 And further, what can you do about it?